All Buyer Guides

 Common Pitfall

-The most common DXP mistake is buying a suite for capabilities you'll never operationalize.
-Personalization and omnichannel demand content operations, data, and headcount most teams underestimate; the platform is the easy part.
-Be honest about what your team can actually run before paying for the full suite.
+The most common DXP mistake is buying a suite for capabilities you’ll never operationalize — or going composable without the engineering bench to own the integrations.
+Personalization and omnichannel demand content operations, clean data, and headcount most teams underestimate; the platform is the easy part.
+Composable doesn’t remove that complexity, it redistributes it onto your team.
+Be honest about what you can actually run before you sign.

 Section 4